During a game jam centered around the theme of light, I worked on a project that required a shadow detection system. You can check out the game here.

 half3(0, 0, 0); // Default color black

-// Disable shadows for now
+// Disable shadows due to alignment issues

 shadowAmount = 1.0;